ARM-software/psa-api/doc/ext-pake/api/pake.rst

         *   The algorithm in ``cipher_suite`` is not a supported PAKE algorithm.
         *   The PAKE primitive in ``cipher_suite`` is not supported or not compatible with the PAKE algorithm.
         *   The hash algorithm in ``cipher_suite`` is not supported, or not compatible with the PAKE algorithm and primitive.
+        *   The key confirmation value in ``cipher_suite`` is not supported, or not compatible, with the PAKE algorithm and primitive.
         *   The key type or key size of ``password_key`` is not supported with ``cipher suite``.
     .. retval:: PSA_ERROR_CORRUPTION_DETECTED
     .. retval:: PSA_ERROR_COMMUNICATION_FAILURE